 Jakuen Kōnin Melissa Cardenas

-Konin's practice is to be the Guiding Teacher of Ekan Zen Study Center, and she is a nun in residence at Aloka Vihara Forest Monastery, a women's Theravada monastery.
+Konin serves as the Guiding Teacher of Ekan Zen Study Center, and she is a nun in residence at Aloka Vihara Forest Monastery, a women's Theravada monastery.
 She took up Zen in 1987, and was ordained into the Soto Zen tradition by Sekkei Harada Roshi in 2007.
 Konin has trained at Hosshinji senmon sodo in Japan, Tassajara Zen Mountain Center, and at San Francisco Zen Center’s City Center, an urban residential training temple.
 She has received Dharma transmission in the Shunryu Suzuki lineage and completed Zuise at Eiheiji.
 Konin's teachings have appeared in the national Buddhist magazines "Lion's Roar" and "Buddhadharma," and her teachings will be included in an upcoming book by women Zen Teachers from Temple Ground Press.
 In addition to English, Konin teaches the Dharma in Spanish as an expression of her Latina heritage.
-She completed four units of Clinical Pastoral Education as an inter-faith chaplain, and has offered spiritual care in both hospital and hospice settings.
+She completed four units of Clinical Pastoral Education to offer inter-faith chaplaincy, and has provided spiritual care in both hospital and hospice settings.
 Konin earned an MBA from the University of California, Berkeley and worked in finance for many years before becoming a full-time practitioner.
 She greatly enjoys mothering her 27 year-old daughter and sewing.

 EZSC Guiding Teacher

 Konin (center) continues to practice with Rev. Shosan Gigen Victoria Austin (left), her Practice Teacher since 2003.
 See more about Shosan on the Curriculum Advisors Page.
 Rev. Zenkei Blanche Hartman (right), a teacher with whom Konin had practiced closely, was the first woman Abbot of San Francisco Zen Center.